Vegan pumpkin coffee cake with a thick cinnamon swirl and generous pecan crumble! This cake is moist, ridiculously delicious and easy to make.

 Notes about the ingredients

-Light brown sugar and/or granulated sugar.
-Light brown sugar provides the best flavor while granulated sugar allows the color of the pumpkin to shine.
-For the best of both worlds, use 50/50 light brown sugar and granulated sugar.
-If you want a refined sugar-free cake, you can use coconut sugar, however your cake will be darker in color.
+Light brown sugar and granulated sugar.
+Light brown sugar provides a cozy depth of flavor whereas granulated sugar ensures the cake isn't too dense.
+If you want a refined sugar-free cake, you can use just coconut sugar, however your cake will be darker in color.

 Baking powder AND soda to make sure the pumpkin cake is fluffy!

-Even though this cake is eggless, you don't need any special egg replacers!
+Even though this cake is eggless, you don't need to use a special egg replacer to make it moist, fluffy and in tact!

 Preparing the crumb topping and cinnamon layer